canitude/libaltcoin-network/README.md

 $ sudo ldconfig
 ```

-libbitcoin-network is now installed in `/usr/local/`.
+libaltcoin-network is now installed in `/usr/local/`.

+**Changes from Libbitcoin Network**

+message_subscriber class moved to template argument.
+This simplifies protocol extensions.

 **About Libbitcoin Network**